QuaSi-Software/Documentation/docs/sodele_user_manual.md

 2. Enable macros.
 3. Select an `.epw` or DWD `.dat` weather file with the browse button.
 4. Enter orientation, tilt, module quantity, module type, inverter assumptions, and output settings.
 5. Start the simulation with the Excel button.
-Note that this can take some time at the first time.
+Note that this can take some time at the first run.
-6. Check the console output for the selected weather file and location.
+6. Check the console output for simulation progress.
-7. Use the generated result folder for time series, key values, and plots.
+7. Results, like time series data, key values, and plots are stored in the result folder.

 Do not add or delete cells in the Excel files and do not rename worksheets.
 The VBA interface expects the workbook structure to remain unchanged.
 If interactive plots are shown, close the plot windows to complete the result-writing process.

 ## Use SoDeLe.exe via command-line and JSON input file

-The 'SoDeLe.exe' can also be accessed using a command-line interface.
+The `SoDeLe.exe` can also be accessed using a command-line interface.
 The relevant command for simulations is `simulatePv`.

-Run the executable from the `precompiled_with_frontend` folderfrom a command line:
+Run the executable from the `precompiled_with_frontend` folder from a command line:

 ```bash
 cd path/to/precompiled_with_frontend